This post contains affiliate links.

 Snyder spends considerable time on planning and preparation, what many of us call story development.
 This is all the work we do before we sit down to write the draft.

 One of my favorite tips from Save the Cat suggests writing a logline before you write your story.
 A logline is a summary of your story in one or two sentences, an elevator pitch.
 It’s supposed to entice people to watch the movie (or read the book, for us novelists).
-Composing a logline forces you to figure out the core essence of your story before writing it, and this brings it into focus.
+Composing a logline forces you to figure out the core essence of your story before writing it, and this brings the concept into focus.

 Writing a polished logline is no small exercise.
 It must be short, concise, and convey key details about your story, giving people a sense of what it’s about without spoiling the ending.
 As you work out your logline, you will undoubtedly discover flaws in your story ideas.
 Therefore the practice of writing your logline first allows you to fix those flaws before you spend weeks or months hammering out a full manuscript.